umerhasan17/mlds/nlp/sequence-models-coursera.md

 2 key ideas:
 1. RNNs learn a compact hidden state that represents the past.
-2. The input to an RNN is a concat of the original stateless input + hidden state.
+2. The input to an RNN is a concat of the original stateless input + hidden state. = 2 INPUTS PER CELL

 > THE HIDDEN STATE IS UPDATED DURING PREDICTION, unlike a DNN